fent/node-ytdl-core/README.md

 * Only [HLS Livestreams](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) are currently supported.
 Other formats will get filtered out in ytdl.chooseFormats

 Generated download links are valid for 6 hours, and may only be downloadable from the same IP address.

+### Ratelimits
+When doing to many requests YouTube might block.
+This will result in your requests getting denied with HTTP-StatusCode 429.
+The following Steps might help you:
+* Update ytdl-core to the latest version
+* Use proxies (you can find an example [here](https://github.com/fent/node-ytdl-core/blob/master/example/proxy.js))
+* Extend on the Proxy Idea by rotating (IPv6-)Addresses
+  * read [this](#How-does-using-an-IPv6-block-help?) for more information about this
+* Use cookies (you can find an example [here](https://github.com/fent/node-ytdl-core/blob/master/example/cookies.js))
+  * for this to take effect you have to FIRST wait for the current ratelimit to expire
+* Wait it out (it usually goes away within a few days)

+#### How does using an IPv6 block help?

+For request-intensive tasks it might be useful to spread your requests across multiple source IP-Addresses.
+Changing the source IP that you use is similar to using a proxy, except without bypassing restrictions such as a region lock.
+More IP-Addresses result in less requests per IP and therefor increase your ratelimit.
+Since IPv4 Addresses are a limited Resource we advise to use IPv6.

+Using an IPv6 block is essentially having millions of IPv6 addresses at your request.
+In a /64 IPv6 block (which is usually the Block given to a single Household), there are 18,446,744,073,709,551,616 unique IPv6 addresses.
+This would allow you to make each request with a different IPv6 address.

+Even though using an IP-Block does help against ratelimits it requires you to setup your host system to accept http traffic from every message in an IP-Block.
+We can not help you with the setup for any specific host / hosting provider but searching the internet most likely can.

 ## Handling Separate Streams